pketh/pketh.github.io/_posts/2025-12-02-lifetime-plans.md

 # Subscription Woes

-Kinopio subscriptions can be easily cancelled, pricing is grandfathered, receipts are emailed, I refund accidental renewals, and there are no cancellation fees or [deceptive dark patterns](https://pudding.cool/2023/05/dark-patterns/).
+Kinopio subscriptions can be easily cancelled, pricing is grandfathered, receipts are emailed, accidental renewals can be refunded, and there are no cancellation fees or [deceptive dark patterns](https://pudding.cool/2023/05/dark-patterns/).
 Many indie subscription apps also offer subscriptions in good faith.

-But being a good actor with a business model that's regularly abused by well-known companies like the New York Times or Adobe, poisons the market for everyone.
-Every time someone gets tricked into signing up for a non-refundable yearly subscription instead of a monthly one, or has to call to cancel a subscription they were able to create online, those bad feelings become associated with all subscriptions.
+But a business model that's regularly exploited by well-known corporations like the New York Times and Adobe, poisons the well for everyone else.
+Every time someone gets tricked into signing up for a non-refundable yearly subscription instead of a monthly one, or has to call to cancel a subscription they created online, those bad feelings become associated with all subscriptions.

 It's hard to have good long-lasting relationships with customers if they're expecting the worst.

 https://cdn.kinopio.club/inML7vppSvS1_y_oP_WsS/5228d798-65ec-493e-bfd9-0e43c76303ed-600x323.webp
 figcap: "No one wins in a shootout between a company and its customers"

-But, with that said, I still think subscriptions make sense to offer.
+That being said, I still think subscriptions make sense to offer.

-For most people, subscriptions are as normal as the old boxed software model used to be, and the much lower-cost to entry can be very helpful – especially in competitive markets where customers have a lot of options.
+For most people, subscriptions are as normal as the old boxed software model used to be.
+And the much lower-cost to entry can be very helpful – especially in competitive markets where customers have a lot of options.

 The onus is on companies selling subscriptions to earn trust by being transparent about who they are, what they believe, and how they're funded (i.e. what their long-term incentives are).
 A public [roadmap](https://kinopio.club/roadmap) and [changelog](https://kinopio.club/changelog) also go a long-way towards proving they practice what they preach.

-Even to non-technical people, paying for subscriptions makes intuitive sense when the product requires a server for things like file uploads, public URLs, and real-time collaboration.
-But the per-user-cost of running even a somewhat carefully programmed server is basically zero.
-Counter-intuitively, what you're really paying for is the considerable effort that it takes to keep full-featured production software running reliably and ever-evolving.
+Even to non-technical people, paying for subscriptions makes intuitive sense when the product requires a server for helpful things like file uploads, public URLs, and real-time collaboration.
+But the per-user-cost of running a production [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) server is basically zero.
+Counter-intuitively, what you're really paying for is the considerable effort and expertise that it takes to keep full-featured software running reliably and continuously-improving.

 That's part of the reason why I increased prices over the years as the app became grew in capability and complexity.